 All our reviews are 100% our thoughts and opinions which we take very seriously.
 We think that that’s the key of this business, especially as a blog.
 Never lie to your readers or sell yourself for a couple hundred dollars, it is not worth it!

 A few months later, we were getting more than 10,000 views a month and we realized that we needed to have a faster hosting.
 We had heard of WP Engine from a couple friends and we made the switch from our shared Bluehost account to a WPEngine account.
-It took our blog speed to the next level which you can read more details in this post.
+It took our blog speed to the next level.

 After using WPEngine for a while we switched to a WPX Hosting thanks to a friends that got us a great deal.
 I am still using my WPEngine account for a different project but I have to say that WPX is pretty amazing, the price is great but I do miss WPEngine’s staging area.

 With great hosting speed and constant high quality content, the next step we did was to create a funnel.
 This step really changed everything.
 This is where we passed from having a hobby travel blog to an online business.